rutpatel4003/local-rag-assistant/README.md

 ## 🛠 Why This Matters (The Engineering Edge)
 Most RAG "tutorials" are basic.
 This project implements advanced retrieval techniques used in production:
 - **Hybrid Retrieval Engine**: Combines **BM25** (keyword frequency) with **Vector Embeddings** (semantic meaning).
 It finds the "exact needle" even when the "haystack" is a complex technical PDF.
 - **Context Aware OCR Chat**: Past messages (history) access to model to help continue the conversation with context without mentioning it again.
-OCR enabled to continue talking to model with PDFs containing text in images.
+OCR enabled to continue talking to model with PDFs containing text in images (tables and latex support aswell).
 - **FlashRank Re-ranking**: We don't just grab the top 10 results; we use a secondary, specialized cross-encoder model to re-score them, ensuring the LLM only sees the most high-signal context.
 - **Graph-Based State Machine**: Built with **LangGraph**, the logic is structured as a controlled workflow rather than a messy script, allowing for predictable and debuggable AI behavior.
+- **Self Correcting Behavior**: The LLM grades the retrieved documents and self corrects itself in case of poor document fetching, allowing for a more reliable and accurate final response.
 ---

 ## ⚙️ Configuration & Hardware Tuning